 If you want to learn more about emotions, what triggers them, and also how to respond to them, read Paul Ekman’s book Emotions Revealed, and his book co-authored with the Dalai Lama Emotional Awareness.
 If you are interested in Ekman’s ideas about how to increase compassion, read his latest book Moving Toward Global Compassion.

 In RE³ Work you will see an employee’s emotional reactions when they hear unwelcome news from their manager.
 You will also choose the desired outcome for the employee after receiving bad news.

 Even if you are not a manager or employee we believe that you will benefit from RE³.
 What you will learn should apply to other relationships.

 - Everything that is said, all the choices and feedback, are exactly the same for the male or female employee, and for the male or female manager.
 Choose one set of sexes and with it.

-- You will be able to select which emotion the son or daughter is feeling, however we will show you sadness first.
+- You will be able to select which emotion the employee is feeling, however we will show you sadness first.
 You will be offered a number of choices about what to say in response.